jarokaz/tpu-gke-sandbox/examples/README.md

 For example, the `maxtext/single_slice` folder contains patches to adapt the base **Job** configuration in `base_single_slice`  to run pretraining of [Maxtext LLM](https://github.com/google/maxtext).

+## Update the base configurations

+Before running any examples, you need to update the base configurations for Job and JobSet so they reflect your environment.

-Before running any examples, update the `namespace` field in `kustomization.yaml` in both `base_single_slice_job_spec` and `base_multi_slice_job_spec` to match the namespace for running TPU jobs configured in your environment.
+- Update the `namespace` field in `kustomization.yaml` in both `base_single_slice_job_spec` and `base_multi_slice_job_spec` to match the namespace for running TPU jobs as configured in your environment.

-Refer to a README file in the given sample's subfolder for the detailed instructions on how to run that sample.
+- Optional: Update `hostNetwork` and `dnsPolicy` in `base_multi_slice_job_spec/jobset.yaml`.
+Multislice training benefits from the most performance optimal inter-node network (DCN) configuration.
+The default settings for `hostNetwor` - `true` and `dnsPolicy` - `ClusterFirstWithHostNet` configure Kubernetes Pods to use the host network directly for VM to VM communication.
+This maximizes network performance but constraints some security controls.
+For example, Workload Identity cannot be used with this network configuration.
+If you want to turn off host networking remove these to settings from `base_multi_slice_job_spec/jobset.yaml`.

+To run a specific sample follow instructions in the sample's README file.